LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 - Get the associated sentiments
 - Send the records back to the stream, with sentiments

-Create a fuction `transformTweets` in `handler.py` with the following content:
+Create a function `transformTweets` in `handler.py` with the following content:

 ```python
 import base64